nico-aero/Detox/docs/APIRef.Configuration.md

 }
 ```

-When you define a session config, the Detox server won't start automatically anymore — it is assumed that
+When you define a session config, the Detox server won’t start automatically anymore — it is assumed that
 you will be running it independently via `detox run-server` CLI command.
 Alternatively, you can set the
 `autoStart` property to be explicitly `true`: